Relocating to Qatar

 Not all prescription drugs are available in Doha.
-To check on availability of your medicine, visit the Approved Medication by Supreme Council of Health or contact VCUQatar's Director of Human Resources.
+To check on the availability of your medicine, visit the Approved Medication by Supreme Council of Health or contact VCUQatar's Director of Human Resources.
 You may be able to purchase a one-year supply of medication from your local pharmacy with approval through your insurance carrier in the States.
-The cost of medication depends on the prescription, but usually the cost is cheaper than your US co-pay.
+The cost of medication depends on the prescription, but usually, the cost is cheaper than your US co-pay.

 Importing your pet to Qatar

 All pets entering Qatar require an import permit from the Ministry of Agriculture.
 Cats with proper documentation are allowed to enter with no difficulty, but some breeds of dogs, especially large dogs, are not admitted.
-Be aware that even with the proper paperwork, the Qatari agricultural authorities can quarantine your pet up to 30 days at your expense.
-Application forms for import permits may be obtained from the Qatar Ministry of Agriculture through the Liaison Officer in VCUQatar.
+Be aware that even with the proper paperwork, the Qatari agricultural authorities can quarantine your pet for up to 30 days at your expense.
+Application forms for import permits may be obtained from the Qatar Ministry of Agriculture through the Liaison & Housing Officer in VCUQatar.
 A copy of the pet's health certificate and vaccination record must be submitted with the application.
 Within 10 days of your departure, the pet’s good health must be certified by a veterinarian on a U.S. Interstate and International Certificate of Health Examination for Small Animals form.
 Commercially made pet food is available in most supermarkets.

 Consult your airline’s website for information about pet carriers and costs for reserving a place for your pet on the aircraft.